On $NP \cap coNP$ proof complexity generators

-The problem we are interested in is whether these two properties can be arranged too if we only know that ${\mathbf M} \models \tpv$.
+The problem we are interested in is whether these two properties, that is item 2 of Theorem \ref{kp} and (\ref{equ}), can be arranged too if we only know that ${\mathbf M} \models \tpv$.
 We shall formulate the problem in a less direct way but closer to the construction in the proof of \cite[Thm.9.4.2]{kniha}.
 This formulation also relates better to the possibility to use Boolean-valued models discussed at the end of \cite{Kra-pseudofinite}.

 \begin{problem} Assume $\mathbf M\models \tpv$ and that it satisfies Condition 1 in Theorem \ref{kp}.
 Does it follow that there are $\lpv$-structures ${\mathbf M}^*, {\mathbf M}'$:

 such that

 \begin{enumerate}